rexlManu/t6server-docker-setup/README.md

 Because plutonium is outdated in the archive, we will use the files from your client.
 Copy the contents of your plutonium folder in `%localappdata%/Plutonium` folder and put them in the `plutonium` folder on server.

-Now we're ready to create our first server
+Now we're ready to add our first server

-### 2. Create our first server
+### 2. Add our first server

 First copy one of the example cfgs from the `example-configs` directory.